bloodbee/website/content/posts/2019-12-16-how-to-easily-deploy-a-nodejs-app-on-digital-ocean.md

 Then you need to update your dns with you domain name registrar.
 [Check it here](https://www.digitalocean.com/community/tutorials/how-to-point-to-digitalocean-nameservers-from-common-domain-registrars) on how do that.

 Personally, I love to use [OVH](https://www.ovh.com/) for my domain names.
-So in our case We add two new **A records **(myapp.com and www.myapp.com) that will redirect to our newly created droplet.
+So in our case we add two new **A records **(myapp.com and www.myapp.com) that will redirect to our newly created droplet.
+Don't forget to select the good one!

+After all those steps, your web app should be alive on a droplet, and you can access to it directly.

+## What's next ?

+This guide should take approximately 30mins to be completed.
+On your next nodejs deployment, it will be quicker because of the already added ssh keys.

+From now, you can program your web app, connect by ssh to your droplet, and put together some CI/CD pipelines.

+Leave a comment in the disqus area if this guide helped you. :)

+See you for an other one.